Online Courses

 GEOMETRY - GRADES 9-11

-Prerequisites: Minimum C- in each semester of Algebra 1, or one full year of Algebra 1A and one full year of Algebra 1B.
-Incoming freshmen can place into this course by passing the Math placement exam.
+Prerequisites: Minimum C in the 1st semester of Algebra 1, or one full year of Algebra 1A and one full year of Algebra 1B with a minimum C in each course.
+Incoming freshmen students can be placed into this course with a qualifying Math Challenge Exam score.
+Placement pending based on 2nd semester grades matching prior requirements.

 Geometry exists everywhere in the world around you.
 We use it to build bridges, to design maps, or to create perspective in paintings.
 Throughout this course, you will use problem solving and real world application to gain the knowledge of geometric concepts and their practical uses.